ISAIAH

 CHAPTER 25

-1. The people who call on God for strength, trust in His protection, and know He is the One who blesses them.
+1. The strong people call on God for strength, trust in His protection, and know He is the One who blesses them.

-2. Those who know God and live according to His ways.
+2. The mountain of God are all those who know God and live according to His ways.

-3. He will bestow all manner of blessings upon His people (vs. 6).
+3. God will bestow all manner of blessings upon His people.

-4. The covering is the sin of the people, the veil is the people's blindness to God's word.
+4. The covering is the sin of the people; the veil is the people\'s blindness to God\'s word.
+(Through Jesus sin will be forgiven.
+Through the Holy Spirit understanding and obedience will increase.)

 CHAPTER 26

-2. They shall arise out of their graves to live.
+2. The people who knew God shall arise out of their graves to live.

 CHAPTER 27

-4. It will be possible for them to make peace with God.
+4. It will be possible for the lost to make peace with God and avoid their destruction

-5. He punished them for their sins by sending a nation against them to destroy them.
+5. God measured out an appropriate punishment on His people for their sins by sending a nation against them to destroy their city and take a remnant captive.

-8. a.
-His children. b.
-At the call of the last or great trumpet (the end of the age).
+6. a.
+God will gather His people back to their city. b.
+Israel comes back after seventy years but Gods Holy mount will be in the New Jerusalem at the call of the last or great trumpet (the end of the age).

 CHAPTER 28

-1. They were in sin and could not make any judgements.
+1. The priest and the prophet were intoxicated and could not make any judgments.

 CHAPTER 29

-1. They spoke of God, but He was not in their hearts.
+1. The people spoke of God with their lips, but He was not in their hearts.

-2. He had made man and knew his ways.
-They could hide nothing from Him.
+2. God made man and knew his ways.
+Man could hide nothing from Him.
+Shall the thing formed say of the one who formed it He has no understanding?).

 3. All those who commit iniquity will be cut off.

-4. He will see those who were once wayward but came back to God.
+4. Jacob will see those who were once wayward but came back to God.

 CHAPTER 30